jacklreilly/CompRuralPolitics/Project Ideas.md

 I am interested in understanding the influence of place of residence on individual ideology.
 If the electoral system is a factor to mitigate the relationship between place and ideology, I am interested in understanding the role that said system plays on the relationnship.

+Furthermore, does the age of the democracy influence the relationship (if any) observed between neighborhood context and ideology?
+If so, how?
+Is this relationship more salient with countries that have long established their democracy or can this relationship establish once the democracy establishes?

+Additionally, is this more pronounced in a first-past-the-post electoral system or in a proportional electoral system?
+How does the number of representatives influence vote choice and ideology?

 **Research on the effects of place based identity (rural v urban - D2031), SES (D2012-D12), Farmers’ Association Membership (D2008) on a number of key variables**

 The data for this project will come from CSES Module 4 survey data.
 I an leaning towards using STATA for data analysis but it is also likely that I may use R or SAS to conduct the analysis.

+## *Key Variables for Analysis*

+In the analysis the key independent variable is Rural/Urban place of residence and individual's country of residence (and its electoral system, age of democracy)

+For the dependent variable we are interested in
+- Party the indivdual affiliates with
+- Party the individual voted for
+- Individual stance on issues (whether they took a consistant conservative stance or conissitantly liberal stance or in between)

 ## *Code Key Independent Variables*